Rogel Aguilera-Mederos: 5 Fast Facts You Need to Know

 “It’s been difficult, sometimes it feels like being half a person,” said Kathleen Harrison, whose husband Doyle Harrison, died in the crash, according to CBS Local.

 The website Historic Golden Colorado wrote on Facebook, “I knew Doyle Harrison.
-He was a County staffer that worked closely with the Jefferson County Historical Commission, one of the best I’d ever worked with.
-Doyle was our graphics designer and web specialist, the one who made Historically Jeffco magazine look not just pretty good but a high quality publication recognized by the state.
-I worked with him a lot upon the magazine, and on creating the wall of judges inside the judicial wing of the Courthouse, and on other things too.
-He’s the guy I’d send my impossible images to for the magazine (usually because they were the only ones that existed) and he’d make them work, or find good ones to go with stories if there weren’t any.
-Though he always liked me to proof my stories I rarely had any adjustments to make, and those just technical in nature.
-I last saw him April 1st; it’s hard to believe I’ll never see him sitting across from me again.
+He was a County staffer that worked closely with the Jefferson County Historical Commission, one of the best I’d ever worked with. … I last saw him April 1st; it’s hard to believe I’ll never see him sitting across from me again.
 We’ll miss him!”

 “He was taken away from me in an instant by the actions of a selfish person,” Juanita Bailey, the mother of victim Bill Bailey, told the judge, about her son.

 Victim Miguel Angel Lamas Arellano, 24, was described by his family as a happy person with good intentions, according to 9News.
-A GoFundMe page to help his family raised more than $13,000.
+A GoFundMe campaign to help his family raised more than $13,000.

 READ NEXT: Shopping Cart Serial Killer Identified by Police